 First, and most confusing of all…

-They crash - If the leader of the race goes down in a crash then don’t you be thinking about attacking until they are safely back in the bunch.
-But that’s only if the racing hasn’t really kicked off yet.
+They crash: If the leader of the race goes down in a crash then don’t you be thinking about attacking until they are safely back in the bunch.
+But that’s only if the racing hasn’t really kicked off yet, of course.

 If the peloton is lined out with riders fighting to stay in contact, then it’s fair game (sometimes).
 Even during the heat of battle, a truce can be achieved if those at the front believe that a rival has been hampered by circumstances beyond their control.